polyium/template-go-cli/CONTRIBUTING.md

 # Contributing Guide

 > [!NOTE]
-> **The following documentation is intended for project maintainers & developers, and those looking to contribute to the project**.
+> **The following documentation is intended for project maintainers & developers, or those looking to contribute to the project**.

 ## Commit Messages